5 Things Your Underarm Odor is Trying to Tell You

 Studies have shown that body odor can be caused by cutting back on carbs.
 When the body doesn’t have enough carbohydrates to burn for energy, it begins burning fat.
 In Skin Rules: Trade Secrets From a Top Dermatologist, dermatologist Debra Jaliman says that when fat is burned, the body produces a chemical that makes perspiration smell either fruity or like nail polish remover.
 However, she clarified that this reaction doesn’t happen all the time and is largely dependent on each person’s body chemistry.

 3. You May Have an Underlying Condition

 Some people naturally perspire more than others.
 This profuse sweating from the armpits, hands, and feet is called and doesn’t have any particular cause.
 However, secondary hyperhidrosis, or diaphoresis, could indicate a serious medical issue that is usually related to your glucose levels.
+Do you find yourself sweating profusely at night?
 Night sweats, for example, are caused by low blood sugar during the night.